-The tram is being rebuilt for use on the Christchurch tourist tramway.
-As there are already 2 restored C cars in the STM fleet (29 and 290), some ‘improvements’ have been made to the running gear to make the tram better suited to day on day running and to make maintenance simpler.
-While the tram will look to the best of the workshops ability original, some of the technical items will not be true to the class.
+This tram – an 1899 North Sydney C car and relic of the Byron Bay Jetty line – is being restored for operation at Loftus.
+Whilst originally intended for use on the Christchurch tourist tramway in New Zealand, these plans have since changed.
+As there are already 2 authentically restored C cars in the STM fleet (29 and 290), some ‘improvements’ have been made to the running gear to make the tram better suited to day to day running and to make maintenance simpler.
+While the tram will look original to the best of the workshops ability, some of the technical items will not be true to the class.

-While work on this tram started some time ago, this photo log only picks up in September 2012
+While work on this tram started in 2010, this photo log only picks up from September 2012.

 26th September 2012

-C37’s body is about to be lifted with the workshop cranes using spreader bars that original came from the Randwick workshops.
+C37’s body is about to be lifted with the workshop cranes using spreader bars that originally came from the Randwick workshops.
 Many trams and buses have probably been under these spreaders.

 C37 is carefully reunited with it’s rebuilt truck.

 Now easily moved again, C37 is moved out onto the traverser so the workshop tram can admire their handiwork in the sun.

 Note – this milestone means that C37 can roll again.
 It currently has no electrical wiring what so ever.
 Still some way to go yet before it will operate again.